eth-educators/eth-docker-docs/website/docs/Support/GethPrune.md

 ### Semi-automated Geth prune

-Run `sudo ./ethd prune-geth`.
+Run `./ethd prune-geth`.
 It will check prerequisites, prune Geth, and restart it

 ### Fully automated Geth prune